 It’s a one-time thing for this game, though, as Nintendo President Shuntaro Furukawa said, “It was decided that given the genre of the game and the anticipated player population, a cross-platform format was appropriate.”

 No. Game Freak, the studio behind most Pokémon games, is not developing Pokémon Unite.
 Instead, it's being developed through a collaboration between The Pokémon Company and Tencent, the massive Chinese conglomerate that's also behind MOBAs like League of Legends.

 Specifically, a newer studio within Tencent called TiMi is handling the development of Pokémon Unite.
 Even though Tencent is a somewhat controversial company to many western gamers, one can't deny that its MOBA experience makes them a good fit for Pokémon Unite.
 This also means that Game Freak can solely focus on Sword and Shield's DLC and whatever new mainline Pokémon game is next.

-Pokemon Unite will be released for Nintendo Switch, iOS, and Android.
+Pokémon Unite will be released July 21 for Nintendo Switch, iOS, and Android.